-Did negligent security contribute to the tragic loss of this young father?
-We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
-Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 404.842.1600.
+Did negligent security contribute to the death of this young man?
+We represent individuals and families in Georgia and South Carolina who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
+Read Our Legal Take below to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 888.842.1616.

 Our Legal Take

-Shopping center employees and patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this tragedy may have been prevented.
+Gas station patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.

 - Have there been prior incidents of violence on or near property?
-If so, what additional security measures, such as bright lighting, surveillance cameras and security patrols, were in place and working at the time of the shooting?
+What security measures, such as bright lighting, surveillance cameras and security patrols, were in place and working at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the shopping center owner or management company failed to provide adequate security, the family of Carlos Lemmons may elect to pursue legal claims for his wrongful death.
-Additionally, as Mr. Lemmons was working at the time of his death, his family is almost certainly entitled to substantial workers compensation benefits per Georgia law.
+Should the facts of this matter reveal that the gas station owner or management failed to provide adequate security, the family of Karl Kelly, Jr. may elect to pursue legal claims for his wrongful death.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.

-We Fight for Victims of Workplace Violence and Property Security Negligence in Georgia…Contact us Now for a Free Consultation.
+We Fight for Victims of Property Security Negligence in Georgia…Contact us Now for a Free Consultation.